amirzibaee/shopware6-docker-compose/README.md

 # shopware6-docker-compose
-a docker compose for shopware 6
+a docker-compose.yml for shopware 6

 ## Sample docker environment for shopware 6
+This is a sample docker environment for shopware 6.
+It contains a docker-compose file with a php apache container, a mysql container and a phpmyadmin container.

 ```bash
 # PHP Apache Docker